Den of Ashes

-Ash just finished producing and recording his first full length album California, released March 1, 2019.
+Ash produced and recorded his first full length album California, released March 1, 2019.
 The album is a vast exploration into the Western landscape, both past and present, covering hope, dreams, love, loneliness and death.
-Famed pedal steel player Greg Leisz graces the new album along with Lili Haydn on violin, Dan Rothschild on bass, Alex Alessandroni on piano, and Ash on Guitar, Harmonica and Vocals.
+Famed pedal steel player Greg Leisz graces the new album along with Grammy winner Lili Haydn on violin, Dan Rothschild on bass, Alex Alessandroni on piano, and Ash on Guitar, Harmonica and Vocals.

 The album has been a long time coming, over three years since Ash’s debut EP Blackbird.
 Blackbird received over 100,000 plays with no tour support and streamed at #10 on Yandex music just behind Tom Petty in 2016.
 The EP also reached #21 on iTunes new rock releases in May of 2015.

 Bringing back the genre of Western is a bold commitment.
-Skipping the needle forward 50 years, this is where Western would be now, had it had continued.
+Skipping the record needle forward 50 years, this is New California Western.
 It has a distinctive niche within Americana, with influences of Classic Rock, Folk and what is now considered Alt Country.
 Many great classic California Country Rock bands had their foothold in Western.
 Early Neil Young, The Eagles and Jackson Browne are good examples.

 True Western is not a novelty.
 The very essence of Western music is its tonality paired with mood and story telling.
 It is very definitive, soulful, and at times driving.
 It is descriptive of the Western landscape and lifestyle.
 Den of Ashes’ album California captures the very essence of the alluring qualities of the West, a journey through American’s last great frontier.
 There will be a fully supported Den of Ashes tour for this album, mainly out West, Southwest and then moving East.
 Ash will also be playing solo performances as he embarks on a radio tour in support of California.